(For more Paris pages please scroll down)

 UNESCO donated the garden and I was would have liked to see the rocks that had been specially selected by an artist, Noguchi, in what is reputedly a garden metaphor representing the world.

-I pondered what was so relevant about rocks, and then recalled astronaut Neil Armstrong once saying:
+I pondered what was so relevant about rocks, and then recalled something that astronaut Neil Armstrong once said:

 Geologists have a saying: